ToshioCP/tcsv/doc.md

 one, two, three, and "four".
 ~~~

-Fields are separated with comma.
+Fields are separated with commas.
-Any fields are not surrounded by double quote.
+Any fields are not surrounded by double quotes.
+(The last field is `and "four"`.
+It begins with 'a', not a double quote.
+So it is a B-field.)
 If a double quote is in the field, but not at the beginning of the field, it is recognized literally.

 ~~~